 In Germany, Austria and Switzerland, commercial and tax legislation demand that bookkeeping be kept in a way as to allow an informed third party to gain insight into an organisation’s business transactions, documents and overall situation within a reasonable period of time.
 In addition to that, Germany requires since 1 January 2017 that the “principles for properly maintaining and storing books, records and documents in electronic form and for data access” (GoBD) also apply to the archiving of emails that are relevant to business.

-To activate the revision-safe archiving of business documents in the Fabasoft Cloud, several configuration steps need to be carried out.
-On the basis of an example, this Whitepaper describes how you can configure the Fabasoft Cloud to store invoices in a revision-safe manner.
+To activate the tamper-proof archiving of business documents in the Fabasoft Cloud, several configuration steps need to be carried out.
+On the basis of an example, this Whitepaper describes how you can configure the Fabasoft Cloud to store invoices in a tamper-proof manner.

 Using the Fabasoft Cloud to electronically store and archive business documents offers the following benefits: